A New Surf & Turf? Raw Wild Cod & Javelina Chili

 The combo of the Raw Wild Cod and the Javelina Chili was actually quite satisfying.

-Either leave whole, or cut up first.
+The cod can be left whole, or cut up first.
 Squeeze lemon all over.
 (Fresh orange is good on the salmon.)

 You can also add thin sliced scallion, and sub a light drizzle of vinegar in lieu of citrus.
 The acid essential 'cooks' the fish.
 Click here for more Raw (and cooked) Fish recipes.